TarunKhandal/TaskManagement/README.md

 ## Development Notes

-- This project uses `bun` and `gorm` for database operations.
+- This project uses `bun`, `gorm` for database operations.
 For filtering and validation, `gookit` is used.
+For configuration `toml` is used.

 - To manually interact with the SQLite database, you can use the SQLite CLI or your preferred SQLite database client.

+- Added launch configuration for the VScode to easily run or debug the program.

+- config/config.toml this file is used to store application configuration settings and can be added to gitignore and copy   can be made like config_sample with all variable blank.
+To preserve the secert of configuration of production.